Social Security Trust Fund

 Excess funds are used by the government for non-Social Security purposes, creating the obligations to the Social Security Administration and thus program recipients.
 However, Congress could cut these obligations by altering the law.
 Trust Fund obligations are considered "intra-governmental" debt, a component of the "public" or "national" debt.
 As of December 2022 (estimated), the intragovernmental debt was $6.18 trillion of the $31.4 trillion national debt.
 Of this $6.18 trillion, $2.7 trillion is an obligation to the Social Security Administration.

 According to the Social Security Trustees, who oversee the program and report on its financial condition, program costs are expected to exceed non-interest income from 2010 onward.
 However, due to interest (earned at a 3.6% rate in 2014) the program will run an overall surplus that adds to the fund through the end of 2019.
 Under current law, the securities in the Trust Fund represent a legal obligation the government must honor when program revenues are no longer sufficient to fully fund benefit payments.
 However, when the Trust Fund is used to cover program deficits in a given year, the Trust Fund balance is reduced.
-One projection scenario estimates that, by 2034, the Trust Fund could be exhausted.
-Thereafter, payroll taxes are projected to only cover approximately 76% of program obligations.
+One projection scenario estimates that, by 2035, the Trust Fund could be exhausted.
+Thereafter, payroll taxes are projected to only cover approximately 83% of program obligations.

-There have been various proposals to address this shortfall, including: reducing government expenditures, such as by raising the retirement age; tax increases; and, borrowing.
+There have been various proposals to address this shortfall, including: reducing government expenditures, such as by raising the retirement age; tax increases; investment diversification and borrowing.